 When young Brad was supposed to be practicing Mozart, he was instead teaching himself to play Billy Joel and Elton John songs by ear.
 Not much has changed, except now he’s armed with thousands of pop/rock songs from the 60s through today.
 He created the first-ever rock and roll dueling piano show in New York City in 2001 and has performed in venues throughout the northeast including legendary NYC piano bars The Duplex, Brandy’s and Don’t Tell Mama.
-Brad also writes music for web, radio and TV and recently scored five episodes of PBS's Emmy Award-winning animated series PEG + CAT.
-His Off-Broadway musical SEE ROCK CITY & OTHER DESTINATIONS received the 2011 Drama Desk Award for Outstanding Book of a Musical and is published by Samuel French.
+Brad also writes music for TV (CLIFFORD THE BIG RED DOG, PEG + CAT) and theater (DOG MAN THE MUSICAL, SEE ROCK CITY & OTHER DESTINATIONS).

 JAMES BARR, owner